alphagov/govuk-developer-docs/source/manual/set-up-aws-account.html.md

 1. Choose one of the two options (Remove or Resync)
 2. Click on the "Manage" link next to "Assigned MFA device"
-3. Follow the steps to set up your MFA device
+3. Follow the steps to set up your MFA device.
+If you're using a Yubikey, you must choose "TOTP" device, not "U2F" device, for the gds-cli to continue working.

 ## 4. Get the appropriate access